 Dark, sometimes suicidal thoughts can feel overwhelming, and it's hard to find someone who you can trust to talk to.
 You don't want to burden anyone else.
-Counselling can make a difference.
+I have been counselling since 2004 and in private practice for 4 years and I know how talking to someone can make a difference.
 I can listen and hear those emotional struggles.

 I am also experienced in supporting teenagers and young adults.

 Having worked within a children's charity and as part of a hospice family support team, I’m conscious that everyone copes differently.
 A ‘talking therapy’ simply isn’t suited to everyone.
-For this reason, I also offer creative and play therapies, rewarding for children and adults alike.
+For this reason, I also offer creative therapies.
 Whether you choose a one-off session or several appointments, what’s best for you is at the heart of my service.

 DBS checked and fully insured.